-During the year ended 31 December 2020, the Nomination Committee held three meetings.
-The Nomination Committee reviewed the Board structure, size and composition, nomination policy, the Board diversity, and recommended the appointments of Mr. Siu Ka Lok as an executive Director and Mr. Jiang Bo as a non-executive Director to the Board for approval.
+During the year ended 31 December 2021, the Nomination Committee held three meetings.
+The Nomination Committee reviewed the Board structure, size and composition, nomination policy, the Board diversity, and recommended the appointments of Mr. Zheng Yaonan as the chief executive officer and Ms. Fung Yat Carol as a non-executive Director to the Board for approval.